 Conflict DetectionReal-time slot availability prevents double-booking

-.ics Calendar FilesOne-click import to Proton Calendar, Google Calendar, Outlook
+.ics Calendar FilesOne-click import to Google Calendar, Outlook, Apple Calendar, and more

 Open SourceMIT licensed — self-host for free, forever